Building a digital team

 - Build the visual style guide for the application

 - Ensure accessibility throughout the design

 Government services often have complex information to communicate to users.
 Examples include: eligibility rules for benefits, applicable laws and regulations, and complex data.
-Content strategists ensure that content is easy to read and presented where it’s needed.
-Content strategists work closely with other designers to:
+Content designers ensure that content is easy to read and presented where it’s needed.
+Content designers work closely with other researchers and designers to: